 Fixed-Income Instrument Features

-Global Fixed Income markets include both publicly traded securities and non-publicly traded loans.
-These markets typically attract less attention despite being three times larger than global equity markets.
+Global Fixed Income markets include publicly traded securities and non-publicly traded loans.
+These markets typically attract less attention despite being 3 times larger than global equity markets.

 Fixed-Income Cash Flows and Types

-this topic focuses on comprehending fixed-income cash flows and types.
-This involves describing the common cash flow structures of fixed-income instruments and contrasting cash flow contingency provisions that benefit both issuers and investors.
-Additionally, candidates are expected to articulate how legal, regulatory, and tax considerations impact the issuance and trading of fixed-income securities.
+This topic focuses on comprehending fixed-income cash flows and types.
+This involves describing the common cash flow structures of fixed-income instruments and contrasting cash flow contingency provisions that benefit issuers and investors.
+Additionally, you are expected to articulate how legal, regulatory, and tax considerations impact the issuance and trading of fixed-income securities.

 Fixed-Income Markets for Corporate Issuers